 - Honours option in Physics [Bachelor of Science (Honours)]

-- Indicative assessments in this unit are as follows: (1) assignments and project and (2) examination.
+- Indicative assessments in this unit are as follows: (1) assignments; (2) oral presentation; and (3) final project report.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - SHPC4001 Computational Methods for Physics and completion of the core and complementary units for the Physics major